TobySlump/Ant-Colony-Pheromone-Simulation/README.md

 # ECM3412 Nature-Inspired Computation Coursework

 ## Description
 The python file - 'Ant Colony Optimisation.py' is a runnable program that outputs the best solution for the travelling saleman problem on a given city found during the runtime.
+By varying the parameters I was able to optimally tune the algorithm's exploration vs exploitation feature, the report file contains analysis of the results in addition to further discussion about the algorithm.

 ## Installation